Rockingscots is a website dedicated to

 Track list - Strangers town; Danger sign; Mexico; Mona; I don't want to leave

-Front cover is starkly inspiring according to the Mrs. McCartney.
-Hmmmm, we had thought it just too plain for our liking.
+Front cover is a bit too plain for our liking.
 We show the back here.
 It saves us having to write out the track listing!

 Track after track, this CD is just superb.
 You wait on one that might not match its predecessors but it just doesn't come.

 Can't tell yet if the two B-sides are different versions since our originals are too crackly to hear anymore but its great to have "I'll Get You Back" and "Change in the Weather" out on CD.